glauciom/galileo-mars/gm-java/README.md

 # galileo-mars
-Galileo Mars is an experimental project, focused on loss less compression techniques.
+Galileo Mars is an experimental project, focused on conbinatorial search

 # gm-java
 This is a experimental algorithm implementation written in java.